What is Preventive Dentistry?

 What type of dentist offers preventive dental care?

-There are a lot of different types of dentists and dental specialties.
-Those that provide preventive dentistry include:
+There are a lot of different

 - General dentist: A general dentist may also be called a family dentist.
 This is your go-to provider when you need routine preventive care like regular teeth cleanings, exams, and X-rays.
 They will also do fillings and provide other basic dental care.
 One of your general dentist’s key roles is guiding you in proper dental care for yourself.
 They can identify any potential problems before they become large, help you build healthier habits, and refer you to dental specialists if you need further care.

 - Pediatric dentist (children’s dentist): Pediatric dentists specialize in dental care for kids.
 Most kids will start out with dental care sometimes as soon as their first tooth appears.
-In many cases a pediatric dentist will continue to see children through their teen years.
+In many cases, a pediatric dentist will continue to see children through their teen years.
 A pediatric dentist provides both preventive dentistry services as well as more specialized care when needed, including extractions, fillings, and oral surgery in some cases.

 What is preventive dentistry for children?